Harshitha-282007/nextstep_assignment/README.md

 # nextstep
 ## Mentor Matching System

-## Overview
+### Student–Mentor Matching Algorithm

-This project implements a mentor matching system that takes a student’s context as input and returns a ranked list of mentors along with a score and explanation for each match.
+This project implements a weighted scoring system that takes a student’s profile as input and returns a ranked list of suitable mentors, along with a breakdown of scores.
+It is based on the student–mentor schema designed earlier and tries to make the matching process more structured and explainable.

-The goal is to ensure that mentor recommendations are **relevant, explainable, and aligned with the student’s needs**, rather than just based on superficial similarities.
+### How the Algorithm Works
+The algorithm evaluates each mentor using six different signals, assigns weights to each of them, and calculates a final score out of 100.

+### Pipeline:
+student input → scoring functions → weighted sum → ranked mentor list

+Each mentor also gets a per-signal breakdown, so the result is easy to interpret instead of being a black-box score.s.

 ---

-## Approach

-The system uses a **weighted scoring approach** instead of machine learning.

-Each mentor is evaluated across six signals:
+### Scoring Logic

-- Stage Alignment
+* Stage Alignment:
-- Confusion Type Match
+Exact year match is required.
+Extra score if the mentor’s decisions match the student’s focus.
+* Confusion Type:
+Uses a compatibility matrix instead of exact matching, since similar confusion types can still help.
-- Domain Overlap
+* Domain Overlap:
+Takes the best matching domain instead of averaging, since one strong match is more useful.
-- Advising Confidence
+* Advising Confidence:
-- Mentoring Style Match
-- Recency

-Each signal contributes a weighted score, and the final score is the sum of all signals.
+Looks at relevant topics first, then checks confidence level (high/medium/low).
+* Mentoring Style:
+Uses a predefined table based on personality + guidance preference.
+* Recency:
+Step-based scoring depending on years since graduation.
+Dataset Overview
+Around 20 mentor profiles
+Covers multiple branches (CSE, EE, Mechanical, Aerospace, etc.)
+* Includes variety of outcomes: core jobs, non-core roles, research, higher studies, startups

+This diversity helps test the algorithm across different career paths.

 This approach was chosen because: